Q: How do I paint a room?

 How to Paint a Room

-With your chosen color, take a brush and paint along the edges before going to your roller.
+With your chosen color, take a brush and paint along the edges before using your roller.
 You will need 2 coats of paint to complete the job.
 The trim can be started after the walls and ceiling are done.
-In between coats, you can make touch ups as necessary.
+If needed, you can make touch-ups between coats.